184th Infantry Division "Nembo": Armistice of Cassibile

 The announcement of the Armistice of Cassibile on 8 September 1943 and the total lack of communication, orders or news from Rome led to a split in the division: The XII Paratroopers Battalion of the 184th Infantry Regiment "Nembo" decided to side with the Germans.
 Together with individual soldiers, the battalion began to retreat with the German 90th Panzergrenadier Division towards Corsica.
-The division's Chief of Staff Lieutenant Colonel Alberto Bechi Luserna followed the mutinous troops to try to convince them to return to their positions and respect the chain of command.
-On 9 September near Borore he caught up with them and was killed together with one of the accompanying Carabinieri officers.
+The division's Chief of Staff Lieutenant Colonel Alberto Bechi Luserna followed the mutinous troops to try to convince them to return to their positions and respect the chain of command; on 9 September, near Borore, he caught up with them and was killed together with one of the accompanying Carabinieri officers.
 The mutineers then dumped his body into the sea when they crossed the Strait of Bonifacio to Corsica.
-For his courage Alberto Bechi Luserna was awarded Italy's highest military honour the Gold Medal of Military Valor.
+For his courage, Luserna was awarded Italy's highest military honour, the Gold Medal of Military Valor.

 Following these events, the Armed Forces Command Sardinia ordered the XIII Army Corps to keep the division under strict surveillance and away from combat operations.
-Meanwhile, the division's commander disbanded the X/bis Paratroopers Battalion of the 183rd Infantry Regiment "Nembo" and the 284th Paratrooper Cyclists Company, which both were deemed unreliable.
+Meanwhile, the division's commander disbanded the X/bis Paratroopers Battalion of the 183rd Infantry Regiment "Nembo" and the 284th Paratrooper Cyclists Company, both of which were deemed unreliable.